 See which articles to review

-Scroll down and you’ll see the ‘Engagement’ section - this shows you the number of people who viewed an article and if they had any reactions or conversations for the period selected.
+Scroll down and you’ll see the ‘Article engagement’ section - this shows you the number of people who viewed an article and if they had any reactions or conversations for the period selected.
 Simply select whichever heading you’d like to sort the results by:

 Pro tip: Here’s how to improve articles that get negative reactions based on rich customer data.

 Note: You’ll also see the date each article was last updated.
 If an article hasn’t been updated in quite some time, review it to ensure the content is still accurate and relevant.

 If you support multiple languages in your Help Center, the data in this report is an aggregate of views, reactions, and conversations on all language versions of each article.